Cerchie/confluent-ais-demo/README.md

 ## Connecting to the websocket

-To connect to the website and view formatted JSON results, run this commmand in your terminal:
+To connect to the website and view formatted JSON results, run this command in your terminal:

 ```
 nc 153.44.253.27 5631|gpsdecode |jq --unbuffered '.'